vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

         - ASSOCIATION REQUEST / ASSOCIATION RESPONSE

 - CONTROL
-    - Used to control access to the medium (RADIO FREQUENCY)
+    - Used to control Access to the medium (RADIO FREQUENCY)
-    - Assists with delivery of MANAGEMENT and DATA FRAMES
+    - Assists with delivery of Quản lý and DATA FRAMES
         - RTS (REQUEST TO SEND)
         - CTS (CLEAR TO SEND)
         - ACK